Best Marriage & Family Therapy (MFT) Degree Programs in California 2026

 Azusa, CA - Private 4-year - apu.edu

-Master's - Master of Arts in Clinical Psychology: Marriage and Family Therapy
+Master's - Master of Arts in Clinical Psychology: Marriage and Family Therapy (Licensed Professional Clinical Counselor (LPCC) Option)

 Online & Campus Based - Visit Website

-• Christ-centered counseling approach
+• Professional counseling preparation.

-• Theoretical and applied practice
+• Theoretical and applied practice.

 • Professional counseling preparation

-• Interdisciplinary theological studies
+• Interdisciplinary studies included

-• Master's in Marriage & Family Therapy
+• Department of Marriage and Family Therapy

 Graduate Certificate - Master of Arts in Clinical Psychology: Marriage and Family Therapy